resource-watch/slate/source/includes/api/_geostore_v2.md

 # Geostore

-***Note — This is the documentation for version 1 of the Geostore microservice, the latest version is [version 2](https://resource-watch.github.io/doc-api/index-rw.html#geoStore-v2).***
+***Note — This is the documentation for version 2 of the Geostore microservice, the previous version is [version 1](https://resource-watch.github.io/doc-api/index-rw.html#geoStore).***

 ## What is Geostore